 Predatory pricing is when companies with deep pockets reduce prices below cost to drive smaller or weaker competitors out of the market.
-Economics textbooks say the practice is near irresistible to large firms with many products or markets, because they can offset losses in one area with profits made from others.
+Economics textbooks say the practice is near irresistible to large firms with many products or markets because they can offset losses in one area with profits made from others.

 In the short term, predatory pricing is good for consumers – prices fall.
-However, once the stronger company gains market dominance or the weaker company folds, the predator increases prices, recoups its losses and basks in its power.
+However, once the stronger company gains market dominance or the weaker company folds, the predator increases prices, recoups its losses, and basks in its power.
 That’s the theory.

 Predatory pricing is illegal in Australia because it prevents or reduces competition.
-The trouble is, it has been impossible to prove, tangled in a knot of meddling politicians, timid bureaucrats, mercenary lobbyists and gobbledegook legislation.
+The trouble is, it has been impossible to prove, tangled in a knot of meddling politicians, timid bureaucrats, mercenary lobbyists, and gobbledegook legislation.

 Australia is now in the grip of yet another fierce debate over predatory pricing as our Federal Government is changing the laws that govern this misunderstood and, some say, mythical practice.
-Fear and loathing is rife.
+Fear and loathing are rife.

-Business folklore says predatory pricing was fathered in the 1880s by arch-capitalist John D Rockefeller, the son of a bigamist and snake-oil salesman.
+Business folklore says predatory pricing was fathered in the 1880s by arch-capitalist John D Rockefeller, the son of a bigamist and snake oil salesman.
 Three parts genius and one part pirate, Rockefeller built his Standard Oil Company into a vertically integrated colossus that, at its zenith, controlled 90% of all the oil refined in America.
-Standard Oil owned the oil fields, the refineries, the wagons, the warehouses, the barrels, the factories that made the barrels and the forests that supplied the timber.
+Standard Oil owned the oil fields, the refineries, the wagons, the warehouses, the barrels, the factories that made the barrels, and the forests that supplied the timber.

-Rockefeller devoured his competition by cutting prices, driving opponents into bankruptcy and buying out what was left.
+Rockefeller devoured his competition by cutting prices, driving opponents into bankruptcy, and buying out what was left.
 He turned predatory pricing into an art form and became the richest man ever, worth US$318 billion in today’s dollars, according to a Forbes Magazine article.

 So predatory pricing pays?
 Well, sort of.
 The United States Supreme Court broke up Standard Oil in 1911 for anti-competitive practices.
 But there is a learned body of opinion that claims Rockefeller did nothing more than outsmart and out-risk his competition.